CMS Math Camp

 Statistics Consulting Services

 The Consulting Service was established in 1974 by the Department of Mathematics and Statistics with the aim of providing professional consultation to researchers and graduate students.
-The consultant is Huaichun Wang, a Dalhousie Research Assitant.
+The consultant is Huaichun Wang, a Dalhousie Research Assistant.

 We welcome problems both from within Dalhousie University and from the government, business and scientific communities outside Dalhousie.
 Clients who need to collect and analyze data often find that there are many benefits to seeing a statistical consultant before collecting the data.
 When the experiment or survey incorporates statistical principles at the design stage, the analysis is usually simpler, cheaper and leads to more clearly defined conclusions.
 If the statistician is involved in the project from the beginning, it is easier to make adjustments during the course of the study, if necessary.